K-S-K/CV/Articles/37_LocalAI/Article.md

 Ask *"What's the weather in Munich right now?"* — the model decides, without being told, to call the **Geocoding** tool to resolve "Munich" to coordinates, then the **Weather** tool to fetch current conditions from open-meteo.com.
 It calls them silently.
 The answer looks like the model just knows the weather.

-Ask *"What do people say about Martin Buber's concept of dialogue?"* — the model calls the **WebSearch** tool, scrapes DuckDuckGo, and synthesises the results.
+Ask *"What do people say about Martin Buber's concept of dialogue?"* — the model calls the **WebSearch** tool, scrapes DuckDuckGo, and synthesizes the results.

 Point it at a PDF from my local library — a datasheet, a research paper, a technical manual — and the **Library** tools handle it: search by keyword, read specific pages, and summarise.
-The model calls `library_search` before `web_search` by default, so local sources get priority.
+By default, the model calls `library_search` before `web_search`, so local sources take priority.

-For web documents, **FetchPage** fetches HTML or PDF content directly and hands it to the model to read.
+For web documents, **FetchPage** fetches HTML or PDF content directly and passes it to the model for reading.

 ![The User Interface](Images/Fig_05_UI_Buber.png)

-**Fig. 3** Research on Martin Buber.
-The assistant uses web search to gather sources and synthesises the results into a structured answer.
+**Fig. 3** Research on the Web for the specific subject (Martin Buber works).
+The assistant uses web search to gather sources and synthesizes the results into a structured answer.
 The tool calls happen silently — no prompt required.

 The tools run as isolated .NET assemblies, each implementing a single `ITool` interface.
 Adding a new one means implementing that interface and registering it in DI.
 The routing, tool selection, streaming, and persistence all pick it up automatically.